 Looking for dissertations?
 Take a look at our Dissertations page.

 Dissertations completed here can also be found in the Libraries' catalog, GIL.
 Search the GIL-Find catalog to find records for both print and electronic dissertations and theses.
+See below for more details & options.
 Make sure to add the keywords “University of Georgia” and “dissertation” or “thesis” to your search in the GIL-Find catalog.
 You can also limit to Dissertation/Theses using the Format filter on the left of the search page.
 Dissertations and theses up through 2001 are available in print, and are held in our storage facility or in Special Collections.

 To access newer dissertations and/or dissertations completed elsewhere, visit ProQuest Dissertations and Theses Full Text (formerly Dissertation Abstracts).

-The Libraries own or have access to all UGA dissertations, unless someone lost one along the way, but we DO collect them.
+The Libraries own all UGA dissertations, unless someone lost one along the way, but WE do collect them.
 Dissertations prior to 1999 were in print and after that they are all in electronic format.
-You can search for them two ways.
-This is searching in the catalog, GIL, using the advanced search option and only searching in UGA's Libraries.
-From 2019 and on, our dissertations will be found in the GALILEO database, ProQuest Theses & Dissertations.
+You can search them two ways.
+This is searching in the catalog, using the advanced search option and only searching in UGA's Libraries.

-Search for dissertations as "any field" so the software will look everywhere.
-Keep the topic in "any field" as well so it's not missed elsewhere.
+Search for dissertation as "any field" so the software will look everywhere.
+Keep the topic in "any field" as well so it's not missed in another field.
 You may also want to search by major advisor.
-Again stick with "any field" and use only the last name.
+Again, stick with "any field" and use only the last name.

 Looking for "how to" books on dissertation writing?
 Here's one search that may help: